 The Company was initially funded by Healthcare Acquisition Holdings, LLC.
-Cash was received from the issuance of two unsecured promissory notes (see Note 5).
+Cash was received from the issuance of two unsecured promissory notes as discussed in Note 5.
 The proceeds were used as working capital until the Company was able to consummate its IPO.
 Both notes were repaid in full in May 2006.